 Are head lice contagious?

-The lice spread really easily, so if you’re little one is infected then it’s best to keep her away from other people until she’s been treated.
+Lice spread really easily, so if your little one's infected then it’s best to keep them away from other people until they've been treated.
 ‘They spread by human head-to-head contact, climbing from the hair of an infected person to the hair of someone else,’ Dr Kourita explains.

-A female head louse will lay between 3-5 eggs a day.
-These will hatch 7-10 days later and then take another 7-10 days for the females to mature and start laying their own eggs.
+A female head louse will lay between three to five eggs a day.
+These will hatch seven to ten days later and then take another seven to ten days for the females to mature and start laying their own eggs.